Employee with sick child (vab)

-VAB is when an employee stays home from work to take care of a sick child.
-Försäkringskassan pays the allowance, which is called temporary parental benefit.
+When an employee stays home from work to take care of a sick child they can receive compensation from Försäkringskassan.

-An employee be on leave from work to care for their child when the child is under the age of 12.
+An employee can receive compensation to stay home from work to care for their child when the child is under the age of 12.
 This applies in the following cases:

-- The other parent must accompany another child in the family to a doctor's appointment, a health care visit or a dentist.
+- The other parent must accompany the child to a doctor's appointment, a health care visit or a dentist.

-When an employee needs to take time off from work to care for a sick child, they must report it to you on the same day.
+When an employee needs to take time off from work to care for a sick child, they must report this to you the same day.

 The employee must:

-- Report to you as the employer that they need to take out VAB.
+- Report to you that they need to take care of a sick child.

 The employer must: